MovementGH/OpenBot-Docs/source/index.html.md

 Argument | Type | Description
 -- | -- | --
-ID | Number | The ID of the verify request to delete
+ID | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number">Number</a> | The ID of the verify request to delete

 ## LibOpenBot.EmojiToURL